 The same thing could happen if you have a HELOC.
 The major difference between the HELOC and the standard home equity loan is that with the former type of mortgage, you call the shots and determine how much of the loan to use at one time.
 Your interest rates therefore can fluctuate on a monthly basis.

 Unlike primary mortgages that tend to be paid off over a 30-year period, home equity loans and HELOCs are often used for a shorter amount of time.
 If you needed another mortgage for short-term projects like remodeling a few rooms in your house and replacing light fixtures, you could try to apply for a five-year loan.

 Related Article: Pros and Cons of Tapping Home Equity to Pay Off Debt

 Using Your Home Equity to Buy a New Home

-What’s the point?
-Why should anyone care about their home equity?
-If you want to sell your home, you can have your equity turned into cash.
+If you want to sell your home, you can turn the equity you’ve built up into cash after the sale.
 Then, you can take that money and use it as a down payment for a new house.